EGI-Federation/ansible-role-VOMS-client/README.md

    case, since the voms clients are used all over the place), the data needs to be present.

-There is however the drawback that the data in the repo can quickly become out of synch with the actual data on Lavoisier.
+There is however the drawback that the data in the repository can quickly become out of synch with the actual data on Lavoisier.
 This could happen either by individuals editing the cache by hand, or by the maintainer not running the script when necessary.
 The only way to overcome this is to maintain a strong